nicrie/nicrie.github.io/_code/xmca.md

 <b>Colormaps</b>: The colormaps used here are all from [cmocean][cmocean].
 Kudos to the [developer](https://twitter.com/thyngkm) for making their extremely aesthetic taste available to the masses.
 {: .notice}

+<b>Funding</b>: This work is part of the Climate Advanced Forecasting of Sub-Seasonal Extremes ([CAFE](www.cafes2se-itn.eu/)) project.
+We gratefully acknowledge funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement 813844.
+{: .notice}

 [rieger21]: https://doi.org/10.1175/JCLI-D-21-0244.1